Boniich/Boniich/README.md

 My name is Ezequiel, but my friends tell-me Bonich.
 I'm from Argentina.

-⚡️ Im am Freelance Programming Teaching
+⚡️ I am a Freelance Programming Teacher
 💪 I'm currently focusing on my students
-💻 You can see all my projects in https://boniich.github.io/Portfolio/
+💻 You can see all my projects at https://boniich.github.io/Portfolio/

 <h3 align="left">🔗 Connect with me:</h3>
 <p align="left">